jbtiglao/team-profile-generator/README.md

 5. Should the user choose to add an intern, the user is prompted with the following information: intern's name, employee ID, email address, and school.

-6. When the new intern information is added and pushed to the repository, the user is taken back to the menu, where he/she could add more team members, i.e., Engineer and/or Intern, or finish building the team and exit the application.
+6. When the new intern information is added and pushed to the repository, the user is taken back to the menu, where the user could add more team members, i.e., Engineer and/or Intern, or finish building the team and exit the application.

-7. Should the user choose to finish building the team, the user will exit the application and a HTML file that displays the team roster, including a summary of information on each team member, is generated.
+7. Should the user choose to finish building the team, the user will exit the application and a HTML file is generated.
+The generated HTML file displays the team roster, including a summary of information on each team member whose employee data was entered in the application.
 This can be accessed and viewed on a browser from the following file:
 ```
 ./dist/index.html
 ```